pravega/pravega/cli/user/README.md

-	stream create scoped-stream-names: Creates one or more Streams. stream delete scoped-stream-names: Deletes one or more Streams. stream list scope-name: Lists all Streams in a Scope. stream read scoped-stream-name [group-similar] [timeout-in-seconds]: Reads all Events from a Stream and then tails the Stream.
+	stream create scoped-stream-names: Creates one or more Streams. stream delete scoped-stream-names: Deletes one or more Streams. stream list scope-name: Lists all Streams in a Scope. stream read scoped-stream-name [group-similar] [max-list-items]: Reads all Events from a Stream and then tails the Stream until reach max-list-items.
 ```

 You can try out commands such as: